The Rock - Climbing Tower

 The session will be for two hours starting at your allocated time, meeting at the outdoor education store room D 1.6, next to the canteen.

 Students will be provided with all safety gear and full instruction.
-Please remember to wear your school PE kit and a tight fitting pair of trainers and bring warm comfortable clothes for climbing in but NO TIGHT JEANS.
+Please remember to wear your school PE kit and a tight fitting pair of trainers.
 It can be cold outside, please bring a warm coat and tracksuit bottoms.
 There will be time before their session to change.

 In order for your son to take part in this activity, we will need the online medical consent form (link below) submitted before his allocated date.